xkollar/xkollar.github.io/data/posts/2023-10-13-monty-hall-problem.md

 be one or two such doors, if there are two host chooses randomly...
 As an exercise think about what would it mean if host did not choose uniformly).
 Red states are the ones where we win by keeping our door, green ones where we win by switching.
-Interesting thing to note that both at level of collapsed multiverse and uncollapsed one (whole layer) probabilities are stay 1/3 win and switch 2/3 with!
+Interestingly both global (whole layer) and all collapsed multiverses imply winning probabilities for staying and switching 1/3 and 2/3 respectively!

 Last layer is an attempt at demonstration for one of cases where confusion is coming from.
 The question whether the car is behind left or right door is